Jaishankar conveys condolences on demise of Bahrain Prime Minister Prince Khalifa | Politics

 Jaishankar conveys condolences on demise of Bahrain Prime Minister Prince Khalifa

-External Affairs Minister S Jaishankar has conveyed condolences on behalf of the government and people of India to the Bahraini leadership on the demise of Prime Minister of Bahrain Prince Khalifa bin Salman Al Khalifa during his ongoing visit to the Gulf nation.
-Prince Khalifa, one of the world's longest serving prime ministers, passed away on November 11 at the age of 84 in the US where he was undergoing treatment for age-related ailment.
+External Affairs Minister S Jaishankar met with Bahrain's Deputy Prime Minister Shaikh Ali bin Khalifa Al Khalifa here on Wednesday and conveyed to him condolences on behalf of the government and people of India on the demise of his father and Prime Minister Prince Khalifa bin Salman Al Khalifa.
+Prince Khalifa, one of the world's longest serving prime ministers, died on November 11 at the age of 84 in the US where he was undergoing treatment for age-related ailment.
 He was buried on November 13.

+"Called on DPM HH Shaikh Ali bin Khalifa Al Khalifa.
+Conveyed to him and his family our sincere condolences on the passing away of his father HRH Prince Khalifa bin Salman Al Khalifa,” Jaishankar tweeted.
+The uncle of King Hamad bin Isa al-Khalifa, Prince Khalifa had served as prime minister of Bahrain from 1970 until his death, having taken office over a year before Bahrain's independence in 1971.

 "Started Bahrain visit with a warm meeting with FM Dr. Abdullatif bin Rashid Al Zayani.
 Conveyed sincere condolences on the passing away of former PM HRH Prince Khalifa bin Salman Al Khalifa," Jaishankar tweeted late Tuesday night.
 On November 13, the Embassy of India in Bahrain held a condolence meeting on the demise of Prince Khalifa.